christopherkarani/p2pmarket/README.md

 - Verify that the Soroban SDK is correctly configured.
 - Check error messages for specific issues during deployment or execution.

-This documentation provides a comprehensive guide to understanding, setting up, and using the P2P Marketplace Escrow smart contract.
-For further assistance, please refer to the Soroban SDK documentation or contact the project maintainers.